benjamingeer/benjamingeer/README.md

 Software developer and ex-academic.
-You can find more of my projects on [my Codeberg profile](https://codeberg.org/benjamingeer) and on [my blog](https://benjamingeer.name/en/).
+You can my current projects are on [Codeberg](https://codeberg.org/benjamingeer) and on [my blog](https://benjamingeer.name/en/).